MeridianDollar/lending-deployment/README.md

   \____/  |_|  |_| |_| \_| |_____| |_____/  |______| /_/ \_\
 ```

-# OmniDex Lending Protocol V1
+# Meridian Lending Protocol V1

-This repository contains the smart contracts source code and markets configuration for OmniDex Lending Protocol V1.
+This repository contains the smart contracts source code and markets configuration for Meridian Lending Protocol V1.
 The repository uses Docker Compose and Hardhat as development enviroment for compilation, testing and deployment tasks.

-## What is OmniDex Lending?
+## What is Meridian Lending?

-OmniDex Lending is a decentralized non-custodial liquidity markets protocol where users can participate as depositors or borrowers.
+Meridian Lending is a decentralized non-custodial liquidity markets protocol where users can participate as depositors or borrowers.
 Depositors provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralized (perpetually) or undercollateralized (one-block liquidity) fashion.

 ## Documentation

-The documentation of OmniDex Lending V1 is in the following [OmniDex Lending V1 documentation](https://docs.omnidex.finance/developers/v/1.0/) link.
+The documentation of Meridian Lending V1 is in the following [Meridian Lending V1 documentation](https://docs.meridian.finance/developers/v/1.0/) link.
 At the documentation you can learn more about the protocol, see the contract interfaces, integration guides and audits.

-For getting the latest contracts addresses, please check the [Deployed contracts](https://docs.omnidex.finance/developers/v/1.0/deployed-contracts/deployed-contracts) page at the documentation to stay up to date.
+For getting the latest contracts addresses, please check the [Deployed contracts](https://docs.meridian.finance/developers/v/1.0/deployed-contracts/deployed-contracts) page at the documentation to stay up to date.

-OmniDex Lending is a fork of Aave Protocol V2 and as such a more detailed and technical description of the protocol can be found in this repository, [here](./aave-v2-whitepaper.pdf)
+Meridian Lending is a fork of Aave Protocol V2 and as such a more detailed and technical description of the protocol can be found in this repository, [here](./aave-v2-whitepaper.pdf)

 ## Connect with the community

-You can join at the [Discord](https://discord.com/invite/P7ezrGbD) channel or at the [Governance Forum](https://governance.omnidex.finance/) for asking questions about the protocol or talk about OmniDex Lending with other peers.
+You can join at the [Discord](https://discord.com/invite/P7ezrGbD) channel or at the [Governance Forum](https://governance.meridian.finance/) for asking questions about the protocol or talk about Meridian Lending with other peers.

 ## Getting Started

-You can install `@omnidexfinance/omnidex-v1-lending-core` as an NPM package in your Hardhat, Buidler or Truffle project to import the contracts and interfaces:
+You can install `@meridianfinance/meridian-v1-lending-core` as an NPM package in your Hardhat, Buidler or Truffle project to import the contracts and interfaces:

-`npm install @omnidexfinance/omnidex-v1-lending-core`
+`npm install @meridianfinance/meridian-v1-lending-core`

 Import at Solidity files:

 ```
-import {ILendingPool} from "@omnidexfinance/omnidex-v1-lending-core/contracts/interfaces/ILendingPool.sol";
+import {ILendingPool} from "@meridianfinance/meridian-v1-lending-core/contracts/interfaces/ILendingPool.sol";

 contract Misc {